RobbinLawFlutter/flutter-demos-all/z-assessment-start-kits/a1/docs/specs.md

 ### Part 1:

 - Create a new project and replace main.dart with your code.
-You can use the supplied main.txt file to replace the new project's main.dart, just change the name from main.txt to main.dart.
+You can use the supplied lib/main.dart file to replace the new project's main.dart.

 - Create a Material Widget with a Scaffold.
 In the body of the Scaffold start with a Row Widget.